-Patient Transferred Between Surgeons Patient makes a DTT with a specialist on May 2 nd , 2015 but is transferred to another specialist for surgery.
-The second specialist's assessment of the patient does not change and surgery is booked.
-DTT is the date the first specialist and patient agreed to surgery, May 2 nd , 2015 The original clinician should close their waitlist entry, indicating why the procedure is no longer required.
+DTT Scenario Example DTT Date Patient Transferred Between Surgeons Patient makes a DTT with a specialist on May 2, 2015 but is transferred to another specialist for surgery.
+The second specialist's assessment of the patient does not change and surgery is booked. ptt date: the date the first specialist and patient agreed to surgery: May 2, 2015.
+The original clinician should close their waitlist entry, indicating why the procedure is no longer required.
 The new clinician should create a new waitlist entry for the patient, ensuring the original DTT date is maintained.
-Patient makes a DTT with a specialist on May 30 th , 2016.
-Later, the specialist refers the patient to another clinician, and the new clinician's assessment determines a different treatment plan for the patient on July 15, 2016 and the patient agrees (e.g., patient's priority level has changed or the clinician determines that a different procedure is required) DTT is the date of the reassessment by the second clinician.
+Patient makes a DTT with a specialist on May 30, 2016.
+Later, the specialist refers the patient to another clinician, and the new clinician's assessment determines a different treatment plan for the patient on July 15, 2016 and the patient agrees (e.g., patient's priority level has changed or the clinician determines that a different procedure is required).
+DTT date: the date of the reassessment by the second clinician.
 The original clinician should close their waitlist entry, indicating why the procedure is no longer required.
 The new clinician should create a new waitlist entry for the patient, using the new DTT date.
-Delayed DTT On June 10 th , 2015 a clinician requests an OR date for a patient but the clinician does not make a decision as to whether to proceed until the day of the surgery, June 30 th , 2015 DTT occurs on the date the clinician booked the OR for the procedure, June 10 th , 2015 On May 1 st 2016, a surgeon advises their patient surgery will be required but the patient does not consent to surgery until a reassessment appointment 3 months later on August 2 nd , 2016 DTT is when the patient consents on August 2 nd , 2016 DTT for a Difference Procedure A patient and clinician may make a DTT for one procedure on January 10 th , 2015, but later a different procedure is decided upon for the same surgery date.
-DTT date would remain the same, January 10 th , 2015 because it represents the start of the patient's wait time for the original procedure to treat the same condition.
+Delayed DTT On June 10, 2015 a clinician requests an OR date for a patient but the clinician does not make a decision as to whether to proceed until the day of the surgery, June 30, 2015.
+DTT date : the date the clinician booked the OR for the procedure: June 10, 2015.
+On May 1, 2016, a surgeon advises their patient surgery will be required but the patient does not consent to surgery until a reassessment appointment 3 months later, on August 2, 2016.
+DTT date : August 2, 2016 when the patient consents.

+DTT Scenario Example DTT Date DTT for a Difference Procedure A patient and clinician may make a DTT for one procedure on January 10, 2015, but later a different procedure is decided upon for the same surgery date.
+DTT date: remains the same, January 10, 2015 because it represents the start of the patient's wait time for the original procedure to treat the same condition.
 The waitlist entry should be updated with the new procedure to reflect the change in the treatment.

-A patient and clinician may make a DTT for one procedure on February 11 th , 2015, but later a different procedure is decided upon on March 15 th , 2015 and a different surgery date is required because the procedure requires a different OR set-up.
-The DTT is March 15 th , 2015 because a significantly different procedure has been agreed upon.
+A patient and clinician may make a DTT for one procedure on February 11, 2015, but later a different procedure is decided upon on March 15, 2015 and a different surgery date is required because the procedure requires a different OR set-up.
+DTT date: March 15, 2015 because a significantly different procedure has been agreed upon.
 The original waitlist entry should be cancelled using one of the Procedure No Longer Required Reasons depending on the situation: Cancelled by Patient; Improved Medical Condition; or No Longer Medically Stable.
-A new waitlist entry would then be opened with the new procedure DTT made outside the surgeon's office Surgeon and a patient make a DTT in a hospital clinic on April 2 nd , 2016 Surgeon's office reports the surgery in the WTIS with a DTT of April 2 nd , 2016
+A new waitlist entry would then be opened with the new procedure and the new DTT date.
+DTT made outside the surgeon's office Surgeon and a patient make a DTT in a hospital clinic on April 2, 2016.
+DDT date: April 2, 2016 when the surgeon's office reports the surgery in the WTIS.